George Alexander Baird

 George Alexander Baird (30 September 1861 – 18 March 1893) was a wealthy British race horse owner, breeder and the most successful amateur jockey (gentleman rider) of his day, who rode under the assumed name of Mr Abington.
 He was a controversial figure, at times in conflict with the establishment, "warned off" for his aggressive riding behaviour, implicated in a prize fight fixing scandal. and named as co-respondent in two divorce cases.
 He had a relationship with Lillie Langtry, noted actress and former mistress of the Prince of Wales (King Edward VII).
 Baird died at age thirty-three of pneumonia in a hotel room in New Orleans, Louisiana, after traveling there for prize fights with men he sponsored.

 Family fortune

-The Baird family wealth came from the industry of grandfather Alexander Baird (1765–1833) and seven of his sons who worked numerous coal and mineral leases in Scotland from 1816.
+George Alexander Baird was the only son of George Baird of Strichen (1810-1870) and his wife Cecilia Hatton, daughter of Vice-Admiral Villiers Francis Hatton MP.
+The Baird family wealth came from the industry of grandfather Alexander Baird (1765–1833) and eight of his sons who worked numerous coal and mineral leases in Scotland from 1816.
 They built ironworks that within 15 years developed as the largest in the country, and in 1830, formed William Baird and Company.
 The industrial revolution and the expansion of the railways brought the family the wealth that they used to buy land and property in Scotland.
-Baird's inheritance included that of his father plus two of his wealthy uncles who had died childless.
+Baird's inheritance included that of his father plus two of his wealthy uncles who had died childless: he inherited the Auchmeddan estate from his uncle James and the Stichill estate from another uncle, David Buchanan Baird (1816-1860).